Lutheranism by region: Asia

 The largest national Lutheran community in Asia is found in Indonesia.
-According to the Lutheran World Federation list of member churches, thirteen Indonesian Lutheran churches or synods (the latest one added in 2014) claim more than 6 million members.
-The largest of these is the Batak Christian Protestant Church, also called HKBP, which has almost 4.2 million members.
+According to the Lutheran World Federation list of member churches, thirteen Indonesian Lutheran churches or synods (the latest one added in 2014) associated with the LWF claim more than 6 million members.
+The largest of these is the Batak Christian Protestant Church (Indonesian: Huria Kristen Batak Protestan), which comprises almost 4.2 million members.
+Lutherans in India number more than 3.5 million, the largest being the 2.5-million-member Andhra Evangelical Lutheran Church.
 Smaller Lutheran communities exist elsewhere, including Hong Kong SAR, Malaysia, Myanmar, and Japan.